Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 4. Cover and proof the dough in the fridge overnight.

-5. Turn dough out onto parchment, re-shape if needed, score and bake.
+5. Turn dough out onto a floured surface, re-shape if needed, score it and bake.

 Jalapeño Cheddar Artisan Bread. - harvestandnourish.com